Cádiz Carnival is a 10-day celebration - the premier, and probably craziest, carnival in Spain takes place from 27 February to 9 March 2025.

 While much of the Cadiz Carnival is rooted in spontaneity and community, this popular Andalucian festival does have some scheduled events on its calendar.

 The first weekend is usually the busiest, featuring a parade on Sunday and other events.
-Here are some highlights you can look forward to:
+The 2025 schedule is not out yet but here's a look at the 2024 event highlights to give you an idea of what to expecr:

 The Cadiz Carnival is a multifaceted celebration with music, humour, gastronomy, and more, offering something for everyone.